aimas-lund/ros2-pcl-fusion/README.md

 - [ ] Benchmark scripts
 - [ ] Define performance goals

-Note: some of the above may exist in-repo but still need additional work.

 ## Overview

 `ros2-pcl-fusion` provides a small ROS 2 node that **fuses two** incoming `sensor_msgs/msg/PointCloud2` streams at runtime.